timescale/docs/promscale/quick-start.md

 to get familiar with additional Promscale features, such as performance monitoring and visualization tools.

-To learn more about how Promscale can improve your observability environment, see [About Promscale][about-promscale].
+To learn more about how Promscale can improve your observability stack, see [About Promscale][about-promscale].
 For instructions on installing Promscale directly, see [Installing Promscale][install-promscale].